Neil Morrissey: Acting

 In 1984, Morrissey, in his film debut, played Able Seaman Matthew Quintal in historical mariner drama The Bounty, alongside Mel Gibson, Anthony Hopkins and Laurence Olivier.
 In 1987, Morrissey rose to notoriety as dim biker Rocky in the ITV drama series Boon, alongside Michael Elphick.
 Many of the actors from Boon, were also involved in the 1990 British spoof horror film I Bought a Vampire Motorcycle, where he played the lead role of Noddy.
-In 1992, Morrissey took on the role of Tony in Men Behaving Badly, created to replace Harry Enfield, who departed after the first series.
+In 1992, Morrissey took on the role of Tony in Men Behaving Badly, which was created to replace Harry Enfield's character Dermot, when Enfield departed after the first series.
 The series became one of the most popular UK sitcoms of the 90s and Morrissey became a national celebrity.

 During the early 1990s he appeared as "Sammy the Chamois" in Noel Edmonds' Noel's House Party.

 In 1998, Morrissey starred in the John Godber rugby league film Up 'n' Under.
 Neil also voiced Wilfred Toadflax and Dusty Dogwood in Brambly Hedge (1997), which was produced by HIT Entertainment.
 After this, Neil voiced several characters in the HIT Entertainment children's television series Bob the Builder, including the lead character, Bob, for over a decade between 1999 and 2011.
-During his voice acting role, he achieved two UK number 1 singles, with "Can We Fix It?" (which was the 2000 UK Christmas No 1), and "Mambo No 5" in 2001.
+During his voice acting role, he achieved two UK number 1 singles, with "Can We Fix It?" (which was the 2000 UK Christmas number one), and "Mambo No 5" in 2001.
+He later voiced Bob on a third single, "Big Fish Little Fish", in 2008.
 He later provided voice narration for Morph, and Maisy.

 In 2000, Morrissey starred in TV comedy film Happy Birthday, Shakespeare, where he played a coach driver, in a cast that included Amanda Holden, Les Dennis, and Freddie Highmore.
 In 2002, Morrissey returned to TV screens in the drama series Paradise Heights, which ran for two series.
 He then had a starring role in the BBC sitcom Carrie and Barry from 2004 until 2005.

 His work in West End theatre work includes Speed, Robin Hood, The Daughter In-Law and his critically acclaimed West End performance in A Passionate Woman.
 In 2005 Morrissey performed in Victoria Wood's musical adaptation of Acorn Antiques alongside Julie Walters, Celia Imrie, Duncan Preston and Josie Lawrence.
 Morrissey took over the role of Nathan Detroit from Nigel Lindsay in the London revival of Guys and Dolls from March to June 2006.